xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 in an upper-bound on cost.
 Energy conservation means both non-creation and non-loss of energy.
 Adapting the amortized analysis framework to non-loss would result in a lower-bound on cost.

+[^timesensitive]: To help with this order-sensitivity, we will also from now on consider the program state to have some notion of where it lies in execution, like a program counter.
+However, this is just a technical point to allow \\(\Phi\\) the flexibility to leverage operation order, and its exact implementation is not important.

+[^pool]: One might consider that external energy could be introduced at the very start when a user calls on the program to execute.
+However, we will just streamline this initial payment by treating it as part of the energy assigned to the initial program state.

+[^corollary]: As a corollary, since the amortized cost payments are gone, we also find that the potential of the initial state bounds the peak cost.
+This is more useful to measure resources like memory.

 [^python]: By pseudo-code I mean python.

 [^Bell]: For those with a physics background, you might consider this our version of a [Bell test](https://en.wikipedia.org/wiki/Bell_test).
+In physics, this is a case proving that *local realism* is incompatible with quantum quantum mechanics; in our setting, it is a case proving that purely local potential is insufficient for a tight cost analysis.

 [^neg]: This return of energy is modeled in our framework simply by letting \\(C\\) return negative costs.